AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 ## Chart

 Depending on data model and the visualization purpose the bar chart may contain single series or multi series.
-As bubble chart need 3 values to show bubbles - you need to pass this data to chart:
+As bubble chart need 3 values to show bubbles - you need to pass this data to chart.
+Here are two samples of data formatting:

 When using Bubble chart on a scatter plot: